kloia/terraform-modules-v0.13/alb/README.md

 `tags`: A map of extra tags for each resource.
 (Name tags are present in each resource, no need to override.)

-else are same as aws_lb resource...
+else are same as the aws_lb resource variables...

 <h3>Output variables</h3>

-`access_log_bucket_prefix`: enabled if access logs are enabled.
+`access_log_bucket_prefix`: Enabled if access logs are enabled.

-`access_log_bucket_name`: enabled if access logs are enabled.
+`access_log_bucket_name`: Enabled if access logs are enabled.

-`alb-int`: whole alb resource is exported, you can use subelement.
+`alb_resource`: Whole alb resource is exported, you can use as subelement.